dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 The list is very long.
 The above aren't the worst examples.
 I trust that you get the point.

-_"But all zaps are public anyway!!!"_ I hear you shouting in protest.
-Yes, they are, but let me paint you a picture: Let's say I'm a criminal, and I "on-chain zap" everyone on nostr.
+_"[Zaps are already public!
+What are you worried about?][why-worry]"_ I hear you shouting in protest.
+Yes, they are, but let me paint you a picture:
+Let's say I'm a criminal, and I "on-chain zap" everyone on nostr.
 Some of my targets will inevitably move their UTXOs to cold storage, potentially combining what I've sent (and what I'm now tracking) with their main stash.
 I have a script running that notifies me of this (only if it's above a certain amount, of course).
 A couple of days later I get such an alert. **Jackpot.** Generational wealth.
 I rub my hands as I browse nostr for the latest posts of my unsuspecting victim.
 Between memes and casual shitposts I find a link to a concert as well as an image they took on a stroll.
 There's a mountain range in the background.
 I paste the image into a geolocation engine.
 It matches the concert location almost perfectly.
 I scroll further down and find multiple selfies and a photo of their dog.
 I now know where they live, what they look like, what their dog looks like, and where they usually go to take their dog on a walk.

 Do you get it now?
 Do you finally understand why associating on-chain activity with (nostr) identities is problematic?
 Do you understand why all of the above